Compressing integer lists with Contextual Arithmetic Trits: Existing compression methods

 \section{Existing compression methods}

-To compress the posting lists, the literature gives us a lot of different approaches. \sectionRef{related_compressing} shows what has been done in a first approach, to find a suitable encoding of the integer lists. \sectionRef{related_reordering} gives a rapid insight into another approach which enhances the clustering property of the posting lists, by reordering the document IDs. \sectionRef{related_suffix_trees} gives a reference to a really different path that may be taken if one is willing to have more efficient ways to make complex queries: the suffix trees.
+To compress the integer lists, the literature gives us a lot of different approaches. \sectionRef{related_compressing} shows what has been done in a first approach, to find a suitable encoding of the integer lists. \sectionRef{related_reordering} gives a rapid insight into another approach which enhances the clustering property of the integer lists, by reordering the document IDs.

 Last but not least, there are of course a lot of other approaches to compression, that do not target integer lists.
 The arithmetic coding, that we use in this work, is one of the multiple possible general-purpose algorithms to compress data.
-We note that the state-of-the-art for general-purpose compression is the cmix~\cite{CMIX2014} algorithm, a successor of the PAQ8 ~\cite{KnolldeFreitas2012} algorithm.
+We note that the state-of-the-art for general-purpose compression is the \cmix~\cite{CMIX2014} algorithm, a successor of the PAQ8 ~\cite{KnolldeFreitas2012} algorithm.
 The interested reader may find in this latter reference an introduction to arithmetic coding, that is used together with machine learning in those algorithms, to predict the input characters based on a static dictionary and on the previous characters read from the file to compress.